 ‘Oum’ Is the main seed mantra of this chakra

-When one becomes master of this Oum mantra, and the Oum mantra is complete he is able to pierce or go through the penetration gland (gland of Lord Shiva).
+When one becomes master of this Oum mantra, and the Oum mantra is complete, he can pierce or go through the penetration gland (gland of Lord Shiva).

 7. Sahasrara Chakra

-Mind and body reach the pure high state in the Sushumna up to the Sahasrara or the thousand petaled lotus, or as it is called the Absolute.
+Mind and body reach the pure high state in the Sushumna up to the Sahasrara or the thousand-petaled lotus, or the Absolute.
 This center is the highest consciousness center of all the chakras, this place has no waves or ripples, it is as deep as the Pacific Ocean and there is ultimate peace.

 Once he reaches this state he becomes one with the Absolute or Brahma

 To awaken all these chakras, the yogi needs only to work with the first six chakras.
-That is because, that once the Ajna Chakra has been awakened the yogi no longer has to do saadhana or practice, he has become a siddhi or a master, and not just a master but a Supreme Master – Param Siddh, this is the highest and last state to be attained from all of the highest states.
+Once the Ajna Chakra awakens, the yogi no longer has to do saadhana or practice, he has become a siddhi or a master.
+Not just a master but a Supreme Master – Param Siddh, this is the highest and last state to achieve from all of the highest states.

 One becomes a Param Siddh

-Then the sun, wind and rain are all willing to listen to the wishes of the saadhak or seeker.
-So, thus, when the saadhak practices asanas, pranayam, mudra, bandha, shudhkriya (cleansing kriyas), one day he attains that pure high state, the state of the Kundalini, the awakening of which helps him attain his true aim, purpose, or goal in life.
+Then the sun, wind, and rain are all willing to listen to the wishes of the saadhak or seeker.
+So, thus, when the saadhak practices asanas, pranayam, mudra, bandha, shudhkriya (cleansing kriyas), one day he attains that pure high state, the state of the Kundalini.
+The awakening helps him attain his true aim, purpose, or goal in life.